kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 a mention of this concept, which really stuck with me:

 > "We can make the cache know more about the API. [...]
-> The way to make better caches is to have more metadata."
+> The way to make better caches is to have more metadata."<br />
 > — Mikhail Novikov

 While this talk presented the idea of adding more metadata _on top_ of the existing schema with